-- Vyah Goa Oja paali is of Vaishnava cult.
+- Vyah Goa Oja paali is of the Vaishnava cult.

 - Sankaradeva included Vyah Goa Ojah into his daily rituals in Sattra.

-- Till now Vyah Goa Ojah is a part of rituals of the Sattars of Assam.
+- Till now Vyah Goa Ojah is a part of the rituals of the Sattars of Assam.

 The dancers in the Oja pali chorus not only sing and dance but also explain the narration by gestures and stylized movements.
 As far as Devadasi dance is concerned, the resemblance of a good number of rhythmic syllables and dance postures along with footwork with Sattriya dance is a clear indication of the influence of the former on the latter.

 Other visible influences on Sattriya dance are those from Assamese folk dances namely Bihu, Bodos, etc. Many hand gestures and rhythmic syllables are strikingly similar in these dance forms.

 Sattriya dance tradition is governed by strictly laid down principles in respect of hasta mudras, footwork, aharyas, music, etc.

 This tradition has two distinctly separate streams-

 - the Bhaona- related repertoire starting from Gayan-Bhayabnar Nach to the Kharmanar Nach,

 - Secondly, the dance numbers are independent such as Chali, Rajagharia Chali, Jhumura Nadu Bhangi, etc.

 Among them, the Chali is characterized by gracefulness and elegance, while the Jhumura is marked by the vigour and majestic beauty.